ghost-goblin/javascriptFundamentals/oopprinciples.md

 Do not create bloated interfaces ... meaning whenever you expose a module for outside use, make sure only the bare essentials are required and the rest are optional.

 ### The Dependency Inversion Principle
+Your code needs to receive the relevent methods for every function.
+High level modules shouldn't depend on low level modules, and should depend on abstractions.

 ## Explain what “tightly coupled” objects are and why we want to avoid them